gsi-upm/soba/docs/sobaoverview.rst

 SOBA Overview
 =============

-`SOBA <https://github.com/gsi-upm/soba>`_ (**S**imulation of **O**ccupancy **B**ased on **A**gents) is a new system of Simulation of Occupancy Based on Agents implemented in `Python <http://www.python.org/>`_., which has become an increasingly popular language for scientific computing.
+`SOBA <https://github.com/gsi-upm/soba>`_ (Simulation of Occupancy Based on Agents) is a tool of simulation of occupancy in buildings implemented in `Python <http://www.python.org/>`_.

-This software is useful for conducting studies based on occupancy simulations, mainly in buildings, such as drill simulation or energy studies.
+This software is useful for studies that require working with crowds, mainly in buildings.
+For example, SOBA has been used to carry out studies on the improvement of evacuations and for the improvement of energy efficiency in buildings.

-The simulations are configured by declaring one or more types of occupants, with specific and definable behavior, a physical space (rooms of the building) and agents that are interconnected with each other and with the occupants.
+The simulations are configured by declaring one or more types of occupants, with specific and definable behavior and a physical space.
+Regarding space, two different models are provided: a simplified model with a room defined by rooms, and a model with a continuous space.
 The simulation and results can be evaluated both in real time and post-simulation.

 It is provided as open source software: